isomerpages/moe-northvistapri/_our-curriculum/Char & Citizenship Edu (CCE)/Character and Citizenship Education (CCE).md

 Our school has a Vista Care Corner for students to visit during recess, to play and bond with their Vista Bears.
 It is a safe corner for them to confide in their class Vista Bears.

 **Vista Buddies**<br>
+With the vision of “Everyone has a friend in NVTPS”, each student has a Vista Buddy in the class.
+Vista Buddies will help each other, especially when one buddy is absent from school.
+He/she is responsible to inform his/her buddy of what happened in school and what assignments her buddy has missed during his/her absence.
+They will know more about each other and show appreciations to each other on Vista Care Day, i.e. week 5 of each term.